Afghan official says roadside bomb kills 5 police in east

 Elsewhere in Afghanistan, a van hit a roadside mine in northeaster Kunar province, killing three people and wounding 16 others Wednesday, said Abdul Ghani Musamim, spokesman for the provincial governor.

-Afghanistan is one of the world’s heaviest mined countries.
+After four decades of relentless war Afghanistan is one of the world’s heaviest mined countries.